MicrosoftDocs/navdevitpro-content-pr/fin-graph/resources/dynamics_salesorder.md

 ---

 # Sales order resource type
-Represents a salesOrder resource type in Dynamics 365 for Financials.
+Represents a sales order in Dynamics 365 for Financials.

 ## Methods